Was Anton Yelchin killed by a freak accident or a design flaw?

 © Chrysler ad for powerflite transmission

 This is also not a new phenomenon; car makers learned years ago that standardizing the way things work saves lives.
 In the sixties, the Chevrolet Corvair changed the way the gear shift pattern worked and the cars often rolled away because the parking brake was not engaged.
 Chrysler experimented with push-button transmissions that caused many crashes. (my Grandmother totalled her Plymouth by hitting the wrong one).
 They soon realized that perhaps this was a mistake.
-As one lawyer notes while complaining about recent designs (not including the Jeep)
+As the lawyers at Reiff and Bily note while complaining about recent designs (not including the Jeep)

 In short, this vast and extreme proliferation of designs and methods of functionality confused drivers, caused mistakes and catastrophic injuries, and lead to the standardization of systems that motorists have enjoyed and benefited from up until recently.